duckdb/duckdb-web/docs/guides/python/export_numpy.md

 title: Export to Numpy
 ---

 The result of a query can be converted to a Numpy array using the `fetchnumpy()` function.
+For example:

 ```python
 import duckdb